IkehAkinyemi/experiments/README.md

 This kind of rough idea💡 help me build more on them to form a working sample that I could possibly incude in a 📽project/production📽.
 They're not complete.

 ### Structure
 I've organized the snippets by language, library or framework, each having its own directories.
 The title of each file should give a half baked clue about its context.
-Please note⚠️⚠️, however, that some of these are written quickly and aren't necessarily well documented.
+Please note⚠️, however, that some of these are written quickly and aren't necessarily well documented.
 They're in professional terms "prototype" or "experimental" code.

 ### Disclaimer
 I make no guarantee of any of these code samples functioning or serving any specific need.
 I do try to mark code that doesn't work, though.
 These programs are here primarily for educational or reference value.